Registration opens: September 15th, 2020

 Beyond that is the content created by the thousands of students in the Seminar.
 Every video lesson comes with a set of questions that challenge you to explore how the lesson applies to your own work, and a call-to-action: to share your answers and insights on the discussion board.
 By sharing your own thoughts and giving others feedback on their work, you'll learn far more than you would by merely watching.

-There's a fresh video posted every other day for 100 days.
+There's a fresh video posted Monday, Wednesday, Friday, and Saturday for 100 days.

 There are three types of video lessons: